Delta Psi (University of Vermont): Founding and affiliation with Delta Upsilon

 Delta Psi was founded at the University of Vermont in 1850 by John Ellsworth Goodrich and eight other freshmen classics students.
 It was the third fraternity organized at Vermont, after Lambda Iota and Sigma Phi.
 The following year, in 1851, Delta Psi joined the Anti-Secret Confederation (A.S.C.) that had been convened by several independent northeastern fraternities.
 The confederation later changed its name to Delta Upsilon.

 The establishment of Delta Psi at Vermont was met with disdain by student newspaper The College Maul, which opined: "The Delta Psi or Anti-Secret Society is as decent an affair as anything born of the Freshman class could be.
 The extreme verdancy of the members is manifest in that they believe their society has made them seniors at once.
 They have got out a badge—a seven gabled sort of a pin—and they march downtown arm in arm."

 Subsequent issues of the paper included similar denouncements.
 Nonetheless, Delta Psi's policy of pledging freshmen helped quickly grow the chapter and pressured Lambda Iota and Sigma Phi into opening themselves to underclass students.

 Delta Psi severed its connections with the A.S.C. in 1854, three years after it joined.
 The cause of separation is lost to history with Delta Upsilon's own records recording that the exit of Delta Psi is "from causes unknown to us."
 A Delta Psi historian later claimed the withdrawal was due to the expenses the fraternity was incurring sending delegates to the meetings of the Anti-Secret Confederation.
-It's also been speculated that Delta Psi felt local pressure in maintaining the A.S.C.'s militant stance against secret ritual; after separating from the A.S.C. it undertook secret work.
+It has also been speculated that Delta Psi felt local pressure in maintaining the A.S.C.'s militant stance against secret ritual; after separating from the A.S.C. it undertook secret work.
 Delta Upsilon has maintained that it does not consider members of Delta Psi during the period it was affiliated with the A.S.C. to also be members of Delta Upsilon, the separation being so total that the "action removed all its members from membership in the Delta Upsilon fraternity."

 In 1884, the fraternity incorporated “for the purpose of promoting useful knowledge, [and] intellectual, social, and aesthetic culture."

-As a local fraternity, Delta Psi experienced substantial growth under the leadership of then student Charles H. Heath, becoming the largest fraternity on campus by the middle 1900s.
+As a local fraternity, Delta Psi experienced substantial growth under the leadership of then student Charles H. Heath, becoming the largest fraternity on campus by the mid-1900s.